-INSTRUCTOR NOTIFICATION Students are required to notify the instructor before 8:00 a.m. each day they are absent or late.
+INSTRUCTOR NOTIFICATION Students are required to notify the instructor before the scheduled start time each day they are absent or late.
 Students must also notify instructors when leaving early or arriving tardy from a scheduled break or lunch.
 Failure to do so will result in immediate probation.